usf-cs212-spring2021/usf-cs212-spring2021.github.io/_projects/project-2.md

   - **Total Words:** The total number of word stems in each text file.
 For example, there are 6 word stems in the `hello.txt` text file.
 You should already have this information from the [word count](#word-count) calculated alongside your inverted index.

   - **Total Matches:** The total number of times any of the matching query words appear in the text file.
 For **exact search**, this is the number of times the exact word stems appear.
-For example, the exact word stem `perfor` appears in the file `words.tExT` a total of 2 times.
+For example, the exact word stem `perfor` appears in the file `words.tExT` a [total of 2](https://github.com/usf-cs212-spring2021/project-tests/blob/e8a75032922b1f83f3b315c9bd94624b7bc76867/expected/index/index-simple/index-simple-words.json#L27-L32) times.
 For **partial search**, this is the number of times a word stem *starts with* one of the query words.
-For example, a word stem *starts with* `perfor` in the file `words.tExT` a total of 11 times.
+For example, a word stem *starts with* `perfor` in the file `words.tExT` a [total of 11](https://github.com/usf-cs212-spring2021/project-tests/blob/e8a75032922b1f83f3b315c9bd94624b7bc76867/expected/index/index-simple/index-simple-words.json#L27-L49) times.

       For a query with multiple words, your code should consider all query words that appear at a location.
-For example, for an exact search of the multiple word query `[narwhal, tarsier]`, the word stem `narwhal` appears 1 time and the word `tarsier` appears 1 time in the file `animals.text`.
-Therefore, the number of times any of the matching query words appear in the text file is 1 + 1 = 2 times total.
+For example, for an exact search of the multiple word query `[loris, okapi]`, the word stem `lori` (from `loris`) [appears 3 times](https://github.com/usf-cs212-spring2021/project-tests/blob/e8a75032922b1f83f3b315c9bd94624b7bc76867/expected/index/index-simple/index-simple-animals.json#L12-L18) and the word `okapi` [appears 2 times](https://github.com/usf-cs212-spring2021/project-tests/blob/e8a75032922b1f83f3b315c9bd94624b7bc76867/expected/index/index-simple/index-simple-animals.json#L29-L34) in the file `animals.text`.
+Therefore, the number of times any of the matching query words appear in the text file is 3 + 2 = 5 times total.

 With this information you can calculate the **score** of the search result as the percent of words in the file that match the query.
 This is calculated by dividing the total matches by the total words: